We spent $1 on an abandoned baseball stadium, and $14 million to convert it into luxury apartments—take a look inside

 As part of the deal with the city of Indianapolis to get the stadium, Core Redevelopment was mandated to build an additional 144 apartments outside of the stadium in four adjacent buildings, which they named Stadium Flats.

 The Stadium Flats addition was completed about a year after the Stadium Lofts opened and cost around $13 million.
 By the time Stadium Flats opened in July 2014, all of the apartments were leased.
-It consists of 90 1-bedroom apartments, 48 2-bedroom apartments, and 6 1-bedroom apartments with dens.
+It consists of 90 one-bedroom apartments, 48 one-bedroom apartments, and 6 one-bedroom apartments with dens.
 The rents range from $1,067 to $1,470.

 Cox, Watson, and his sons had a budget of $14 million for the Stadium Lofts conversion and, in the end, spent roughly $13.8 million.
 The amount includes $1 million from Cox, Watson and each of his sons, a $6.5 million mortgage, $5.3 million in grants from the city of Indianapolis, and the $1 acquisition cost.